firebase/FirebaseUI-Android/auth/README.md

         .build());
 ```

-Note: If your app is already using an AppCompat theme, you don't have to create
-a new theme, but you can still optionally style other parts of the sign-in flow.
-Standard material design colorand typography properties will take effect as expected.
+If you would like more control over FirebaseUI's styling, you can define your own custom style
-For example, to define a green theme:
+to override certain or all styling attributes.
+For example, a green sign-in theme:

 ```xml
 <style name="GreenTheme" parent="FirebaseUI">